UCNA/ucna_g4_2.1/Readme.txt

 Completed the addition of Particle Generation using M. Mendenhall's tools.
 Stand alone code is used to generate event initial conditions, then piped to .txt files.
 Simple C++ I/O is used except for conversion between .root files to .txt files.

+February 29, 2016
+Successfully remade a 2.1 version of the simulation that isolates the geometrical objects into their own classes.
+Also adds Messenger classes that allow us to communicate with the geometrical objects.
+Also, messenger classes allow us to set input ptcl files and output info files in EventAction and PrimaryGeneratorAction.
+Furthermore, in PrimaryGeneratorAction I added functionality to allow for the source holder to be placed.
+The source holder placement boolean is in the DetectorConstruction.